UT Southwestern Medical Center, Dallas, TX

 Born and raised in Laredo, Texas, she earned her Bachelors of Science in biomedical science at Texas A&M University in 2008 and her medical degree in 2012 from the University of Texas, Southwestern Medical Center.
-Adriana finished her residency in June 2016, just prior to joining MacArthur Medical Center in the Las Colinas office of MacArthur OB/GYN.
+Adriana finished her residency in June 2016 at University of Texas, Southwestern Medical Center, just prior to joining MacArthur Medical Center, in the Las Colinas office of MacArthur OB/GYN.

 I love the diversity in OB/GYN and being involved in preventive care.

 Adriana is the first physician after several generations in her family since her great-great-grandfather who was a physician in the 1800s in Mexico.
 She is maintaining the tradition as she has also encouraged her younger sister to become a doctor.
 She and her sister actually practiced together in the same educational program at the same time, another point of pride for her.

 What excites Adriana most about practicing, as you might expect, is caring for others in all stages of life, when they need a bit of extra care or when they stop in for a routine visit.
 She loves developing long-term relationships with patients and being a part of special moments in their lives, such as deliveries.

 In addition to the diversity of the care provided and the patients served, Adriana also enjoys the diversity of new adopted home town, Dallas/Fort Worth, where she can put her fluency in Spanish to great use.